Blueberry Chocolate Chip Oat Flour Muffins

 How to store

-If you do try it, you’ll want to let them cool completely, then transfer to a freezer safe bag for up to 2 months.
-Let thaw in the fridge.
+You can also freeze these muffins!
+Be sure to let them cool completely, then transfer to a freezer safe bag and freeze for up to 1 month.
+I like to reheat in the oven until warm through the center.

 Frequently asked questions